Goto - Tutorials

 Images Create the first Impression of your App to Users; so Make Them Compelling.

-Also, provide a 512x512 pixel version image of your app's icon.
+At Google, and Amazon, you must provide a 512x512 pixel version image of your app's icon.
 This is the app launcher icon.

 Do include a Feature Image for your App.